Health and Longevity Course for Dogs Chapter 9

-For a few days now, I have been thinking about how to start PART 9.
+For a few days now, I have been thinking about how to start Chapter 9.

 Today, I will focus on the conditions affecting the head and what I have learned.
 But before I start describing the most common problems caused by flow restriction to the head, I want to ask you to test something on your own body.

 - Raise your hands

 - Clasp your neck with your hands with thumbs facing forward

 Did you feel like your head pressure increase?
 Did you experience the sensation of blood rushing to your head and pressure building up in the eyes and ears?
 Did you feel your face swell up and turn red?
 Did you get a headache?

 I call this sensation ‘The Balloon Effect’ because it reminds me of a balloon.
 When an inflated balloon is squeezed, the top part pops up like a blister full of pressure.
 When energy flow to your dog's head stops it would not exactly pop up like a blister, but it would lead to many symptoms and problems.

 What causes the energy flow to your dog's head?